 11- Never devolves into Downton Alley despite the time its set in

 12- Insights into his inspiration are well portrayed, especially as a he wanders the battlefield in a semi hallucinatory state from trench fever searching for a close friend

-13- The word “Fellowship” will enter your lexicon
+13- The word “Fellowship” will re-enter your lexicon with renewed meaning

 14- It’s DIFFERENT.
 If you blow this off you’re kind of saying you just want 25 superhero flicks a year.
 Throw 16 bucks at this and maybe we get a Silmarillion movie

 15- Though grand in scale, its not grandiose.
-Its a relatable movie to anyone who knows friendship, love, loss, pain and shows you Tolkien’s so called “Fire of Creation”.
+Its a relatable movie to anyone who knows friendship, love, loss or pain and shows you Tolkien’s so called “Fire of Creation”.

 17- Most “Creative Process” movies are documentaries.
 It would be great to explore some great authors writing process in dramatic form….except that CS Lewis movie with Anthony Hopkins and Debra Winger, what a piece of crap!

 18-For you Marvel die-hards, this doing well is probably the only way there’ll ever be a Stan Lee biopic.
 Let’s face it, with the deluge of Marvel movies we probably need one of those too.